kwilkos/cxf/samples/hello_world_JMS_pubsub/README.txt

 Building and running the demo using ant
 ---------------------------------------

-From the samples/hello_world_RPCLit directory, the ant build script can be used to build and run the demo.
+From the samples/hello_world_JMS_pubsub directory, the ant build script can be used to build and run the demo.

 Using either UNIX or Windows:

   ant build
-  ant server  (in the background or another window) ant client
+  ant jmsbroker.start (in the background or another window) ant server  (in the background or another window) ant client